linkdotnet/BlazorWorkshop/README.md

 For example via git:
 > `git switch task/1-add-numbers`

-Or if you use git older than version 2.23
+Or if you use git older than version 2.23 (which you shouldn't :smirk:)
 > `git checkout task/1-add-numbers`

 The task will be to add two numbers (prodvided in a text box) and display the result